 (PhD Harvard 1972; Charles F. Grey Distinguished Service Professor; joint appointment with Linguistics, Psychology & Interdisciplinary Studies in the Humanities) Language, semiotics of communication, culture and cognition; North America, Australia.

 (PhD MIT 2002; Associate Professor) Biotechnology, capitalism, comparative ethnography, genomics, globalization, nation-state, political economy, post-colonialism, science and technology studies, subjectivity; India.
+(On Leave Autumn-Winter 2013-14)

-(Professor and Director of Undergraduate Studies) Physical anthropology; primatology, hominoid evolution, human anatomy, paleoanthropology, history of physical anthropology; Africa.
+(PhD UC Berkeley 1965; Professor and Director of Undergraduate Studies) Physical anthropology; primatology, hominoid evolution, human anatomy, paleoanthropology, history of physical anthropology; Africa.

 (PhD U Michigan 2008; Assistant Professor) Archaeology, complex societies, imperialism, cross cultural interactions; China, mainland Southeast Asia.